Back to Insights

 When does a broker make sense?

 A broker may make sense for sellers who want full representation, have a more complex transaction to manage, or simply do not want to stay closely involved in the process.
-The right choice depends on the seller, the business, and the transaction.
+Our comparison of the brokered and owner-led paths covers the factors that should drive that decision.

 Do I still need an attorney?